jaunewick/rag-llama3_1-youtube-qna-app/README.md

 A powerful Retrieval-Augmented Generation (RAG) application built from scratch using Langchain, Ollama, and Pinecone.

-This app allows users to interact with any YouTube video (even those over 3 hours long) by asking questions and receiving responses.
+This app allows users to interact with any YouTube video (even those over 3 hours long) by asking questions and receiving answers.

 ## Architecture